trainerday/development-process/product-development/os-projects/td-web/backlogs/TCX download should be Indoor cycling not cycling.md

 ---
-title: TCX download should be Indoor cycling not cycling
+title: Tcx download should be indoor cycling not cycling
 type: task
-permalink: product-development/os-projects/td-web/backlogs/tcx-download-should-be-indoor-cycling-not-cycling
+permalink: product-development/os-projects/td-web/backlogs/TCX download should be Indoor cycling not cycling
 ---

 # TCX download in app should be Indoor cycling not cycling sport type